How it's done

 - Municipal Finance Authority (MFA)

 The City of Campbell River has little or no control over other taxing authorities’ levies nor the way they are distributed to properties in the City.
-However, to reduce the administrative cost of billing and collecting these other property taxes, the City of Campbell River is the designated collector and includes these levies on the tax bill sent to property owners each year.
+However, to reduce the administrative cost of billing and collecting these other property taxes, the city of Campbell River is the designated collector and includes these levies on the tax bill sent to property owners each year.

 If your business does work or provides services throughout communities in the Central Vancouver Island area, then an Inter-Municipal Business Licence may make it easier and more cost effective to do business.
 The cost of a primary Business Licence in the City of Campbell River is $150, and the Inter-Municipal Business Licence an additional $150.
+More information about the Inter-Municipal Business Licence Program can be found here.

 Downtown Revitalization Tax Exemption